 - Configure your Android App to support App Links (the Android imlementation of deep links).

-4. Set up destination domains and paths in Iterable
+Step 4: Set up destination domains and paths in Iterable

 Destination domains and their paths make it possible to specify that an app should open some links—but not others—for a particular tracking domain.